Binary vs Forex - The Pros And Cons

-If you are new to the world of trading you may be feeling slightly bamboozled by all the terminology and the options open to you.
-There are many ways to trade but two very popular methods are Forex and binary options.
-When you look more closely at what is involved in these types of investing it really isn't as complicated as it might seem.
+If you are new to the world of trading, you may be feeling bamboozled by all the terminology and the options open to you.
+There are many ways to trade, but two favourite methods are Forex and binary options.
+When you look more closely at what is involved in these types of investing it isn't as complicated as it might seem.

 Forex is based on the movement of currencies and is currently the largest trading market in the world.
 It is commonly known as Forex or FX and stands for Foreign Exchange.
-Quite simply you have to correctly trade on the one currency strengthening whilst another weakens.
+Quite you have to trade on the one currency strengthening correctly while another weakens.

 Another popular method is binary trading.
-This differs greatly from Forex in that you can invest in many more assets including things like commodities, stocks and currency.
+Binary options differ significantly from Forex in that you can invest in many more assets including things like commodities, stocks and currency.
 Options are a more recent entry and have only become popular in the last few years.

-- The difference in the two online methods
+- The difference between the two online methods

 - Which type of trading is better suited to you

 Trading Payouts And Losses

-There is one main difference between the payout and losses of binary options vs Forex trades and that is knowing how much you stand to win or lose on the result of your trade.
+There is one main difference between the payout and losses of binary options vs Forex trades, and that is knowing how much you stand to win or lose on the result of your trade.
 With Forex you don't know the maximum profit you can make on a trade.
-By the same token you don't know how much you could lose on a single trade and you could in fact lose of all the money in your investing account.
+You don't know how much you could lose on a single trade, and you could lose all the money in your investing account.

-With binary trading you know exactly what you stand to win or lose with every trade.
+With binary trading, you know precisely how much you stand to win or lose with every trade.
 The way to manage this when it comes to Forex is to put a limit/stop on the trade so that you don't go past a certain level.
-For that reason many traders prefer binary vs Forex as the risk is less and the amounts more manageable.
+Due to the fixed losses, many traders prefer binary vs Forex as the risk is lower and the amounts more manageable.

 The Costs of Each Method